Istrian National Theater

 The Istrian National Theater (Croatian: Istarsko narodno kazalište or INK) is a city theater and cultural institution in Pula, established by a decision of the National Committee of the City of Pula on March 19, 1948.
 The INK is housed in a multi-purpose building, whose former name was Politeama Ciscutti.

 History

 In 1871, Pula got the theater building Politeama Ciscutti, a universal auditorium for all types of stage and music events as well as various entertainment activities.
 The Ciscutti Theatre, located on the border of the historic core and the future modern business center of the city, was built according to Ruggero Berlam's project by entrepreneur Pietro Ciscutti.
 The auditorium consisted of a stage, twenty-eight lodges in the mezzanine, thirty lodges on the first floor and balconies and galleries.
 The theater could accommodate 800 visitors.

-On November 28, 1896, less than a year after Paris, and only a month after Zagreb, the first attempt to show a "motion picture" took place in Pula, at the Ciscutii.
+On November 28, 1896, less than a year after Paris, and only a month after Zagreb, the first attempt to show a "motion picture" took place in Pula, at the Ciscutti.